fullstack-hy2020/fullstack-hy2020.github.io/src/content/3/en/part3b.md

 Now that the whole stack is ready, let's move our application to the internet.

-There are a ever growing number of services that can be used to host an app in the internet.
+There are an ever growing number of services that can be used to host an app on the internet.
 The convenient for a developer are so called PaaS (i.e. Platform as a Service) platforms that take care of installing the execution environment (eg. Node.js) and could also provide various services such as databases.

-For already a decade [Heroku](http://heroku.com) has been dominating the PaaS scene.
-In August 2022 Heroku announched that they will end their free tier in 27th November 2022.
+For a decade already, [Heroku](http://heroku.com) has been dominating the PaaS scene.
+In August 2022 Heroku announced that they will end their free tier on 27th November 2022.
 This is very unfortunate for many developers, especially students.

-One of the most promising replacements of Heroku is [Fly.io](https://fly.io/) which has a free plan, so we have selected Fly.io as the second "official" hosting platform of this course.
+One of the most promising replacements for Heroku is [Fly.io](https://fly.io/) which has a free plan, so we have selected Fly.io as the second "official" hosting platform of this course.
 You are of course allowed to use another service if you wish.

 There are also some other free options for Heroku replacements besides Fly.io, eg. [Render](https://render.com/) that work well for the purposes of this course.
-If you known some other good and easy to use service for hosting NodeJS, please let us know!
+If you know some other good and easy to use services for hosting NodeJS, please let us know!

 For both Fly.io and Heroku, we need to change the definition of the port our application uses at the bottom of the <i>index.js</i> file like so: